ptrkfrsk/QtLangApp/README.md

-# Languages learning application in Qt
+# Language learning application in Qt
 Created with C++ and Qt libraries for the sake of "Object Oriented Programming" subject in the team of 4 students, including me.

 - SQLite database with words and pictures (BLOB objects),